alembic/alembic/README.txt

     $ make help

 will give you a list of possible targets.
-If you want to make a debug build, you can either run the bootstrap script again with the option '--debug', or run ccmake or cmake-gui (depending on what you installed when you installed cmake, as described in 4a), and change the build type to "Debug".
+If you want to make a debug build, run ccmake or cmake-gui (depending on what you installed when you installed cmake), and change the build type to "Debug".

 4) To build the API documentation via Doxygen: